Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra - Amsha - Varga

 It has been said, quite accurately, that a psychotic person is drowning in the very same things that a mystic swims in."

 Any graha in 8 can have the effect of dissolving, draining, and dissipating the energy of the father and father-figures such as popes, professors, pontificators, preceptorsm and privileged patricians.
-8 = 12th-from-9th, and that which is 12th-from naturally must drain the vitality of the bhava immediately ahead of it.
+8 = 12th-from-9th, and that which is 12th-from tends to drain the vitality of the bhava immediately ahead of it.

 So, graha in 8 will in one way or another initiate the dissolution of the vitality of the father and the fixed elements of doctrine, as well as pulling back the forms of 9 into the 12th-invisibility of the hidden, disclosed practices of 8.